gcanti/monocle-ts/docs/modules/index.ts.md

 modifyOption(f: (a: A) => A): (s: S) => Option<S> { ... }
 ```

+Added in v1.0.0

 ## set (method)

-set the target of a Prism with a value
+set the target of a `Prism` with a value

 **Signature**